Treating Multiple Tics: A Single Dad Nails It

 Grateful for taking the track we did

-I’m really glad I jumped on it early, as I believe that the early intervention gave her body a chance to heal naturally, while keeping her tics from becoming more chronic.
+I’m really glad I jumped on it early, as I believe the early intervention gave her body a chance to heal naturally, while keeping her tics from becoming more chronic.

 My daughter kept to the diet and has actually become an expert at knowing what can cause her to tic (even though I haven’t seen any tics for years).
 She also uses her expertise in this area to guide others as a nutritionist and health coach.